kanaria69/Mainecoco/README.md

-## Why did the feline fail the lie detector test?
-Because he be lion.
+## Why did the cookie cry?
+## Because his mother was a wafer so long